Troj80/Magisk-Files/README.md

 ## Conflict

 Do not use `MagiskRelease.apk` instead use `MagiskDebug.apk`.
-Options like Hide the Magisk app, Magisk-Module-Repository, Check Safetynet does not work with stable APK release.
+Options like Hide the Magisk app, Magisk-Module-Repository, Check Safetynet does not work with MagiskRelease APK.
-Latest version of App is also **N/A** with stable APK release.
-It looks like a check against **Official** and **Unofficial** Magisk release.
+Latest version of App is also **N/A** with MagiskRelease APK.
+Difference in Magisk VersionCode cause this issue.
 Hence prevent certain features.
+This can be fixed by updating
+Magisk Update Channel.
+For magisk installation either use `MagiskRelease.zip` or `MagiskDebug.zip` package.
+Keep in mind **Debug Package** known to generate additional logs.

 > **Completely uninstall previous Magisk before installing custom Magisk build.
 Even switching between custom Magisk builds also require full uninstall.**